shun313/9siliconcs3/q1/classObjectUML.md

+## Design Revision
+Changes from my previous design:
+- I changed Like to isLiked to make the property name clearer.

 # SG4 - Understanding Classes and Objects
 ## Music Track
 ## A music track represents a song in a music library or playlist.